palantir/conjure/docs/spec/wire.md

 ```

 ### 2.2.
 Query parameters
-Parameters of type `query` are translated into a [query string](https://tools.ietf.org/html/rfc3986#section-3.4), with the Conjure `paramId` used as the query key.
+Parameters of type `query` must be translated into a [query string](https://tools.ietf.org/html/rfc3986#section-3.4), with the Conjure `paramId` used as the query key.
 If a value of de-aliased type `optional<T>` is not present, then the key must be omitted from the query string.
 Otherwise, the inner value must be serialized using the [PLAIN format][] and any reserved characters [URL encoded][].

 For example, the following Conjure endpoint contains two query parameters:
 ```yaml